mattheww/gomill/gomill_docs/install.rst

 ----------

-Installing Gomill puts the :mod:`!gomill` package onto the Python module search path, and the ringmaster executable onto the executable :envvar:`PATH`.
+Installing Gomill puts the :mod:`!gomill` package onto the Python module search path, and the ringmaster executable onto the executable :envvar:`!PATH`.

 To install, first change to the distribution directory, then: